Intelecom/Collect/Rest.md

 # Collect REST API

 The Collect REST API lets you create, manipulate and retrieve data related to your activities, collectors, members and transactions.
 It also gives you access to different types of statistics data.
 You can use the API to build your own services or integrate it with your existing systems or services.
-The API can be used as an alternative to, or in combination with, the existing Intelecom Collect web pages.
+The API can be used as an alternative to, or in combination with, the existing Puzzel Collect web pages.

 The API uses [Auth0](https://auth0.com/) for authentication and you will need to set up an [account](Authentication.md).